madasar/sierra/sites/all/themes/zeropoint/README.txt

 - Primary links menu position (center, left, right);
 - Helpful body classes (unique classes for each page, term, website section, browser, etc.).
-Everything can be controlled via CSS, including each menu item (for statis menu), how colours and other items will be displayed in different browsers, or by terms, sections, etc.;
+Everything can be controlled via CSS, including each menu item (for static menu), how colours and other items will be displayed in different browsers, or by terms, sections, etc.;
 - Full breadcrumb;
+- Bi-directional right to left (RTL) theming;
 - Works perfect in Multilanguage installations.

 Advanced theme settings features